Britain wants to allow travel again but is wary -minister

-LONDON, June 24 (Reuters) - Britain wants to allow people to have holidays abroad again but the government is wary of the risks, a minister said on Thursday ahead of an announcement on whether a narrow list of quarantine-free travel destinations would be expanded.
+LONDON (Reuters) -Britain wants to allow people to have holidays abroad again but the government is wary of the risks, a minister said on Thursday ahead of an announcement on whether a narrow list of quarantine-free travel destinations would be expanded.

 British citizens are essentially prevented from travelling to most countries - including those in the European Union - as quarantine and testing rules are so cumbersome and expensive.